 Fall 2006 Fall 2006 The Way of Peace?
 David Hulme Identity awareness means asking and answering the question, “Who am I?”
 But this is only the starting point in resolving intercommunal problems.
 Fall 2006 Messiahs!
 Rulers and the Role of Religion, Part 7 Hearts of Darkness David Hulme The magnitude of evil perpetrated by Adolf Hitler and Benito Mussolini and their brutal totalitarian regimes proved them utterly false messiahs.
 Fall 2006 A Modern Menace: Emerging Infectious Diseases Rebecca Sweat By the 1970s, the medical community believed they had all but won the war against communicable diseases.
 What happened?
+The Zoonotic Connection Roughly 75 percent of the pathogens linked with emerging infections, are zoonoses—diseases that are transmitted between vertebrate animals and people.
 Fall 2006 Are We in Need of a Neuromorality?
 Thomas E. Fitzpatrick As neuroscience develops tests for particular psychological traits and medical predispositions in individuals, what moral values will govern such information?
 Fall 2006 Neurogenesis: Changing Your Mind Thomas E. Fitzpatrick Until recently it was generally thought that we are incapable of producing new brain cells after early childhood.
 Fall 2006 From Here to Eternity David F. Lloyd All civilizations and cultures, it seems, developed legends about avoiding our inevitable date with death.
 Could these accounts have a common source?
 Summer 2002 Truth Is Stranger Than It Used to Be Michael McKinney Whenever times or circumstances change, people’s concept of truth changes with it.
 So what is truth?
 Fall 2006 The Apostles, Part 5 New Team, New Territory David Hulme The apostle Paul sets out on a journey to the ancient cities of Asia Minor and Greece.
 Even today, his experiences offer valuable and instructive lessons.
 Fall 2006 James and Paul: Why the Conflict?
 Peter Nathan Most Bible scholars pit the apostles James and Paul against one another.
 A brief review of the historical record shows the origins of that mistaken idea.
 Fall 2006 The World of Il Duce David Hulme Vision reviews two books by R.J.B.
 Bosworth on Benito Mussolini and life in Italy under his dictatorship.